rcandidosilva/swapi_py/README.md

 $> poetry run task code_formatting
 ```

-For further instructions on how to develop with PyHipster, have a look at the documentation.
+For further instructions on how to develop, have a look at the documentation.

 [Python](https://www.python.org/)
 [Node.js](https://nodejs.org/)